 Sherrie Schiavetti is a senior associate in the firm’s Washington, D.C. office.
+Ms. Schiavetti is a Certified Information Privacy Professional for the United States (CIPP/US) by the International Association of Privacy Professionals (IAPP).
 Her practice includes litigation and counseling on advertising law and consumer protection matters.

 Ms. Schiavetti counsels clients on consumer protection laws in the areas of privacy and data security, financial products and services, debt collection, advertising substantiation, and product safety.
 Her work encompasses strategic planning and guidance for companies to ensure compliance with federal consumer protection laws throughout product development, marketing, and implementation.
 She frequently represents clients before the Federal Trade Commission (FTC), the Consumer Financial Protection Bureau (CFPB), the Consumer Product Safety Commission (CPSC), and in consumer class actions.